-Believe it or not, there is more to our country and to history of Cinco de Mayo but for some that is more than enough.
+Believe it or not, there is more to our country and in the history of Cinco de Mayo!
 So whether you go all out and celebrate the history or just partake in the food here is a simplified version to the infamous Mexican Tres leches (means 3 milks) cake.
 You drench this moist cake with: sweet condensed, whole milk, evaporated milk.
 This creates a spongy moist cake that is topped with icing and fruit.

 Mi mami would always ask me to bring her a piece of cake from whatever party I was at that she couldn’t attend.
 I used to think this was weird and a little embarrassing to have to ask the hostess for a piece of cake for my mom.
-Later in life, when I worked with newly arrived hispanic immigrants and we would have a party or go to when we were invited to, it never failed that a little boy or girl would ask for a piece of cake for their mother.
+Later in life, when I worked with newly arrived hispanic immigrants and we would have a party– it never failed, a little boy or girl would ask for a piece of cake for their mother.
 I was relieved to discover that I was not the only one!

-Tres Leches Mini Cake, is a recipe I came up with because I love all things simple especially since I have three growing boys running around mi casa!
+Tres Leches Mini Cake, is a recipe I came up with because I love all things simple, especially since I have three growing boys running around mi casa!
 Another of my favorite simplified Cinco de Mayo favorites is this Healthy and Easy Fried Ice cream Balls!

-Tres Leches Mini
+Mini Tres Leches Cups

-1 loaf of pound cake or your favorite vanilla cake, cubed
+- 1 loaf of pound cake or your favorite vanilla cake, cubed

-1/2 cp sweet condensed milk
+- 1/2 cp sweet condensed milk

-1/2 cp evaporated milk
+- 1/2 cp evaporated milk

-1/4 cp whole milk/heavy cream/coconut milk ( I would use the coconut milk)
+- 1/4 cp whole milk/heavy cream/coconut milk ( I would use the coconut milk)

-2cps heavy cream
+- 2cps heavy cream

-3 tbl of sugar
+- 3 tbl of sugar

 - 1tsp of vanilla

-2 tsp of lemon zest
+- 2 tsp of lemon zest

 1. Place the 3 milks in a bowl and mix until the sweet condensed milk is fully mixed in with the other milks.